thousandbrainsproject/monty_lab/floppy/README.md

 2. Higher-level functions like `np.matmul` or `np.linalg.norm` don't use ufuncs, so we need explicit function wrapping to count their FLOPs
 3. Complex operations from SciPy and scikit-learn (like KD-tree queries) are implemented by overriding methods in Monty directly, because these are harder to intercept.

-In addition, it contains code for static code analysis in `floppy.flop_analysis` to automatically identify operations that contribute to potential FLOP operations.
+In addition, it contains code for static code analysis in `floppy.analysis` to automatically identify operations that contribute to potential FLOP operations.

 ## Static Code Analysis

-The static code analysis is implemented in `floppy.flop_analysis.core.analyzer.py`.
+The static code analysis is implemented in `floppy.analysis.analyzer.py`.
 It uses Python's `ast` module to parse source code and identify operations that could contribute to FLOP operations.
 The analyzer tracks:

 ### Function Calls